helderpinto/AzureOptimizationEngine/README.md

 ## <a id="whatyoucanget"></a>What you can get ##

 A few hours after setting up the engine, you'll get a Power BI dashboard with all Azure optimization opportunities, coming from both Azure Advisor and from custom recommendations included in the engine.
-These recommendations are then updated every 7 days and you can add/develop your own custom ones if desired.
+These recommendations are then updated every 7 days and you can contribute with your own custom ones if needed.
 Check below some examples of the Power BI dashboard pages.

+### Built-in custom recommendations

+Besides collecting **all Azure Advisor recommendations**, AOE includes other custom recommendations that you can tailor to your needs:

+* Cost
+    * Augmented Advisor Cost VM right-size recommendations, with fit score based on Virtual Machine guest OS metrics (collected by Log Analytics agents) and Azure properties
+    * Unattached disks
+    * Standard Load Balancers without backend pool
+    * Application Gateways without backend pool
+    * VMs deallocated since a long time ago (forgotten VMs)
+* High Availability
+    * Virtual Machine high availability (availability set, managed disks, storage account distribution when using unmanaged disks)
+    * Availability Sets structure (fault/update domains count)
+* Security
+    * Service Principal credentials/certificates without expiration date
+* Operational Excellence
+    * Load Balancers without backend pool
+    * Service Principal credentials/certificates expired or about to expire

 ### Recommendations overview